smoke billowing from a smokestack

 5 Ways to Teach About Air Pollution

-Reducing air pollution will not only benefit human health, but it will reduce the amount of toxic pollution affecting other species and help combat climate change.
-If you’re looking to start off the school year with some new resources that easily integrate into your lesson plans, then look no further!
+Reducing air pollution activities will not only benefit in terms of human health, but it will reduce the amount of toxic pollution affecting other species and help combat climate change.
+If you are looking to start off the school year with some new resources that easily integrate into your lesson plans, then look no further!
 The topic of air pollution fits into a number of different subjects, including history, social studies, science, and math.

 World's Air Pollution: Real-time Air Quality Index